devblook/Labority/README.md

 - Builder
 - Crafter

-If you want support check [the server]( https://discord.devblook.team/)
+If you want support check [the server support.]( https://discord.devblook.team/) To see the wiki [click there.](https://github.com/devblook/workity/wiki)